fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 - What is string indexing?
 - What is string slicing?
 - How can we iterate over a string?
+- How to find out string's length?
+- Which methods exist to work with strings?
 - What are formatted string literals?

 #### Resources